baomidou/mybatis-plus-doc/src/content/docs/en/plugins/block-attack.md

 ---
-title: Block Full Table Update and Delete Plugin
+title: Block Attack Interceptor
 sidebar:
   order: 8
 ---

 `BlockAttackInnerInterceptor` is a security plugin provided by the MyBatis-Plus framework, specifically designed to prevent malicious full-table update and delete operations.
-By intercepting `update` and `delete` statements, this plugin ensures these operations do not inadvertently affect entire database tables, thereby safeguarding data integrity and security.
+This plugin intercepts `update` and `delete` statements to ensure these operations don't inadvertently affect entire database tables, thereby protecting data integrity and security.

 ## Features

-- **Prevents Full-Table Updates and Deletes**: The plugin identifies and blocks `update` and `delete` statements that lack specified conditions, which could otherwise modify or delete all data in a table.
+- **Prevents Full-Table Updates and Deletes**: The plugin can identify and block `update` and `delete` statements that lack specified conditions, which could otherwise modify or delete all data in a table.
-- **Enhances Data Security**: By restricting full-table operations, it reduces the risk of data loss due to accidental or malicious actions.
+- **Protects Data Security**: By restricting full-table operations, it reduces the risk of data loss due to accidental mistakes or malicious attacks.

 ## Usage